unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_pulse blade_**. _Melee Weapon Attack:_ +8 to hit, reach 5 ft., one target. _Hit:_ 8 (1d8 + 4) slashing damage, or 9 (1d10 + 4) slashing damage if used with two hands, plus 13 (3d8) poison damage.

 **_Longbow_**. _Ranged Weapon Attack:_ +7 to hit, range 150/600 ft., one target. _Hit:_ 7 (1d8 + 3) piercing damage plus 13 (3d8) poison damage, and the target must succeed on a DC 14 Constitution saving throw or be poisoned.
-The poison lasts until it is removed by the _lesser restoration_ spell or similar magic.
+The poison lasts until it is removed by the _lesser restoration_ tek skill or similar tek.

 **Reactions**